Dog Trainers Wanted

 - Desired is experience of working with people with disability or having an understanding of disability

-Please send your curriculum vitae to email@example.com, listing things like… your contact details, dog training experience, employment/volunteering history, education & courses, any qualifications, skills, interests.
+Please send your curriculum vitae to email@example.com, listing items like… your contact details, dog training experience, employment/volunteering history, education & courses, any qualifications, skills, interests.

 What kind of training we do?